aman-shiv/Real-State/README.md

-# Real-State
+# Photographers blog
-this particular repository represents a website for a real state broker
+this particular repository represents a website for a photographer's